liquidfiles/liquidfiles_unix/README.md

 **Note - Using these instructions, you will need the external path however if your Curl is on system default paths, then you don’t need to specify --with-curl option.**

+## Usage
+Liquidfiles is command line utility.
+It invokes one command per session and exits.
+General usage is the following:
+    liquidfiles <command> <command_args>

+The list of supported commands is:
+	attach              Uploads given files to server.
+	delete_filelink     Deletes the given filelink.
+	download            Download given files.
+	file_request        Sends the file request to specified user. filelink            Uploads given file and creates filelink on it. filelinks           Lists the available filelinks.
+	get_api_key         Retrieves api key for the specified user. messages            Lists the available messages.
+	send                Sends the file(s) to specified user.

+To get command's detailed description, options and usage 'help' command can be used:
+    liquidfiles help <command>